Here’s why case briefing is a time drain:

 Let’s discuss each section in more detail.
 We’ll use Quimbee’s case brief format for ease of discussion.
 But other formats exist and are perfectly acceptable.

-Many legal opinions clearly outline the facts of the case, and when briefing the case, you might be tempted to copy the court’s rendition of the facts verbatim into your case brief.
+Many legal opinions clearly outline the facts of the case, and when briefing a case, you might be tempted to copy the court’s rendition of the facts verbatim into your case brief.
 When writing a case brief, never parrot the court’s language word-for-word; instead, you should always paraphrase the court’s language into plain English.
 Be mindful of the purpose of a case brief, which is to gain a clearer understanding of the case.

 - the cause of action (g., a suit for replevin, breach of contract, and so forth),